 Location could be better

-A good night’s sleep is like gold, especially when you want to fill your days with outdoor activities, whether that be skiing in winter or hiking in summer; this is Colorado, after all, and taking advantage of Vail’s outdoor playground is paramount.
 Fortunately, The Sebastian, a Timbers Resort, manages to be both stylish and functional.
-The beds are incredibly comfortable and made up with 400 thread count Egyptian cotton sheets, and you and your new spouse can wrap yourselves up in impossibly soft robes while you wait for room service or enjoy the mountain views from your balcony.
+The beds are incredibly comfortable and you and your new spouse can wrap yourselves up in fluffy robes while you wait for room service or enjoy the mountain views from your balcony.

-The outdoor pool is open all four seasons and is worth a dip or two.
-And as far as resort spas go, Bloom Spa has a whole massage menu; the highly recommended CBD Recovery massage is soothing, serene, and run by well trained staff.
 In fact, all of the staff at The Sebastian go out of their way to make guests feel pampered and looked after.
 Honeymooners are sure to feel the warm embrace.

 Best City Views : The Rally Hotel